 One of the most commonly occurring, and commonly misdiagnosed, conditions in America, TMJ Disorder can cause a wide array of symptoms.
 These can range from neck pain and headaches to shifting teeth and bite problems.
 TMJ stands for the temporomandibular joint.
 You have two of these joints, one on each side of your jaw, and they act as hinges so you can open and shut your mouth.
-Our experienced orthodontist, Dr. Kenneth Banasiak, can diagnose TMJ Disorder and help you alleviate the discomfort associated with it.
+New Jersey orthodontist

 At Banasiak & Nettune, we offer the most advanced techniques available, and our skilled orthodontist will develop a customized treatment plan for you that can minimize discomfort and damage.

 There are also preventive measures available to help keep TMD away before it occurs.
 If you believe you may be at risk for developing this condition, or you just want to know how to avoid this concern, here are some helpful tips that can protect your smile:

 - Maintain a relaxed face and jaw